FDC™ 99.6% Pure Oxalic Acid Powder | Cry GSO

 - HUNDREDS OF USES!

-- GREAT FOR: rust removal, iron stain removal, bleaching agent, wood stain cleaner, quartz cleaner, pool stain remover & much more!
+- GREAT FOR: Rust removal, iron stain removal, bleaching agent, wood stain removal, cleaning quartz, pool stain remover, and much more!

-- USE for home, industrial & commercial applications
+- USE for home, industrial and commercial applications

 - SAFE resealable storage container with child resistant cap